Graduate Financial Support

 The Department of Bioengineering offers two Training Grants and more information can be found on their respective website:

-Note: If a student is ever awarded a Training Grant, it is very important for the student to notify the Bioengineering Student Affairs Office immediately in order to ensure their pay is not negatively impacted while being transitioned to the new training grant source.
+IMPORTANT NOTE: If a student is ever awarded a Training Grant, it is very important for the student to notify the Bioengineering Student Affairs Office immediately in order to ensure their pay is not negatively impacted while being transitioned to the new training grant source.
 Failure to notify the Bioengineering Student Affairs Office of new awards in a timely manner before the activation of the award could result in possible negative tax consequences for the student if the Department has to take retroactive actions to correct funding after the award has begun.

 Financial Support Links